 It is equally important to realize, loneliness is almost an inevitable trend in old age.
 In fact, the majority of senior parents are often victims of depression and loneliness.
 In other words, the sudden loss of independence due to illness or accidents.
 Coupled with isolation and its associated frustration.
 This can together contribute to emotional overeating in old age.

 Defining emotional overeating

-Another key point, it is nothing more than a form of binge eating. wherein our elderly tend to seek solace from food.
-Furthermore, our seniors begin to consider food as one of the means of driving away their boredom and overcoming their loneliness and sadness.
+Another key point, it is nothing more than a form of binge eating. wherein our loved ones tend to seek solace from food.
+Furthermore, our loved ones begin to consider food as one of the means of driving away their boredom and overcoming their loneliness and sadness.
 Also, senior parents in daycare centers are more prone to practice such a form of binge eating.
-In spite of, they feel angry and frustrated of not being able to live life on their terms.
+In spite of this, they feel angry and frustrated with not being able to live life on their terms.
 In other words, they take food in place of love.

 In addition, indulging in foods that are high in fats and carbohydrates are pretty soothing and can really help calm and soothe our seniors.
 As a result, this is why a bar of chocolate after a tiring day feels so soothing and good.
 Simple carbohydrates instantly lit up our moods.
 They soothe our emotions and temporarily make us happy.
 However, once in a while indulgence is acceptable.
 It is important to realize, that making a habit of overeating carbohydrate and fat-rich foods can prove to be harmful to our senior parents.
 For this reason, family caregivers should be watchful about the pattern of their parents.

 Reasons why your loved one is overeating

 It is important to realize, there are various reasons why our loved ones turn to food for deriving emotional comfort.
 Another key point is, the sudden change in their lives due to illness, accidents, change of location, etc., may all coax them to overeat.
 Once in a while, it does not pose serious problems.
 Regularly practicing it can certainly call for serious health risks to sneak in.